 Before assessing campaign performance, make sure you have enough data to evaluate.
 Generally, 2-3 weeks after the learning period will provide enough data to fairly evaluate the campaign’s performance.

-If you have a target ROAS set, it could be restricting your campaign and its ability to fully spend the budget.
+As a result of having a target ROAS set, it could be restricting your campaign and its ability to fully spend the budget.
 If you can, try lowering or removing your ROAS target to see if conversion value can be improved.

 If you don’t want to opt in all your products straight away, start by testing specific product ranges.
 Set up a Smart Shopping campaign including only the product groups you want to